Review: CROSSBREED (2018)

 CROSSBREED begins with bursts of text giving us a timeline for World War 3.
 This is followed by the fall of the superpowers and the rise of The New World Order, and man’s eventual entry into interstellar trade.

 I don’t know where to start with CROSSBREED.
-The script from director Brandon Slagle (DEAD SEA, ESCAPE FROM ENCENADA) and Robert Thompson is, as you can see, a huge pile of cliches.
+The script from director Brandon Slagle (DEAD SEA, ATTACK OF THE UNKNOWN) and Robert Thompson is, as you can see, a huge pile of clichés.
 It isn’t just the plot either, the execution is just as bad, terrible “tough guy” dialogue, the team member’s nicknames, the mission going wrong almost from the start, etc. It’s like every DIRTY DOZEN wannabe you’ve ever seen.

-An early warning of what to expect turns up before the five minute mark.
-Badass merc Murphy (Vernon Wells COMMANDO, CITY OF GOLD) wraps a chain around his fist and punches some dude in the head.
-No, blood, no bruising, no marks of any kind, that would have cost to much.
+An early warning of what to expect turns up before the five-minute mark.
+Badass merc Murphy (Vernon Wells, COMMANDO, CITY OF GOLD) wraps a chain around his fist and punches some dude in the head.
+No, blood, no bruising, no marks of any kind, that would have cost too much.

 Speaking of the alien, I’m a bit confused as to why Devanny Pinn was cast as the title creature.
-She’s a talented and good looking actress, but she gets to show none of that off in the creature suit.
+She’s a talented and good-looking actress, but she gets to show none of that off in the creature suit.
 They could have cast any mime or stunt person, two fields that, as far as I know, she doesn’t have experience in.
 The other familiar names have maybe five minutes screen time.
-This leaves CROSSBREED in the hands of an actor named Stink who looks like an out of shape Bill Goldberg (SANTA’S SLAY, UNIVERSAL SOLDIER: THE RETURN).
+These leaves CROSSBREED in the hands of an actor named Stink, who looks like an out of shape Bill Goldberg (SANTA’S SLAY, UNIVERSAL SOLDIER: THE RETURN).

 Uncork’d Entertainment will release CROSSBREED On Demand February 5, 2019